libaum/HeiStream/README.md

+# BuffCut

+⚠️ **Work in Progress** ⚠️

+BuffCut is a **buffered streaming graph partitioner** developed as part of my master's thesis.
+Its design is motivated by the limitations of existing methods under **adversarial or poor node orderings**, where BuffCut achieves more robust partition quality through a combination of prioritized buffering and multilevel refinement.

+BuffCut is implemented in C++ and builds on the open-source repository of [HeiStream](https://github.com/KaHIP/HeiStream), but has since been **extended and modified** to integrate new buffering, prioritization, and parallelization techniques.

+At the moment, this repository still contains parts of the original HeiStream README and structure.
+Over the coming days, the documentation will be updated, the codebase cleaned up, and usage instructions for BuffCut provided here.

+For now, BuffCut can be built and executed using the same steps as HeiStream, but note that the repository is under active restructuring.

 # HeiStream & HeiStreamE
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/315a384a931d4136a89a4b2846ae0475)](https://app.codacy.com/gh/KaHIP/HeiStream/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 HeiStream is a buffered streaming algorithm to heuristically solve the graph partitioning problem: dividing the nodes of a graph into k disjoint blocks of roughly the same size while minimizing the number of edges running between blocks.
 HeiStream is a first attempt to close a gap observed in the space of available partitioning algorithms.
 On the one hand, there are streaming algorithms that have been adopted to partition massive graph data on small machines.
 In the streaming model, vertices arrive one at a time including their neighborhood and then have to be assigned directly to a block.
 These algorithms can partition huge graphs quickly with little memory, but they produce partitions with low solution quality.
 On the other hand, there are offline (shared-memory) multilevel algorithms that produce partitions with high quality but also need a machine with enough memory to partition huge networks.
 HeiStream uses a buffered streaming computational model and a multilevel algorithm, which allows it to compute significantly improved partitions of huge graphs using a single machine with little memory.

 <p align="center">